 Digital Photo Manipulation - any project using a single original student photograph where digital editing tools were used to enhance/modify the image. (example: photoshop)

 Graphic Design/2D - Projects in the category use a combination of static images and/or words into a single design to convey information or an idea with an intended effect.((example: students could use the cricut maker to cut and lay out a design on a shirt or other item)

 Example: Logo creation, creation of promotion or marketing campaigns.

 Creative/Innovative – This is limited to “new and innovative” software and programs.
-Or a combination of more than one category above. (example: sewable electronics such as lilipad proto snap)
+Or a combination of more than one category above. (example: sewable electronics such as lilypad proto snap)

-Teacher Category - Any teacher at any level may enter to demonstrate how they effectivly integrate technology into their classroom.
+Teacher Category - Any teacher at any level may enter to demonstrate how they effectively integrate technology into their classroom.
 They may demonstrate a specific lesson or technology.